pythseq/dada2_and_obitools/README.md

 ngsfilter -t mullus_surmuletus_data/Med_corr_tags.txt -u Med.unidentified.fastq Med.ali.fastq > Med.ali.assigned.fastq
 ngsfilter -t mullus_surmuletus_data/Atl_corr_tags.txt -u Atl.unidentified.fastq Atl.ali.fastq > Atl.ali.assigned.fastq
 # the function creates new files :
-# .unidentified.fastq files contain the sequences that were not assigned whith a correct tag
+# ".unidentified.fastq" files contain the sequences that were not assigned whith a correct tag
-# .ali.assigned. fastq files contain the sequences that were assigned with a correct tag, so it contains only the barcode sequences
+# ".ali.assigned.fastq" files contain the sequences that were assigned with a correct tag, so they contain only the barcode sequences
 ```

 Then, separate your _.ali.assigned.fastq_ files depending on their samples in placing them in a dedicated folder (useful for next steps) :